julzaza/wildwitchherbs/_posts/2026-01-18-balkan-witchy-herbs.md

 - Unbinding and cleansing rituals

 In many villages, rue was believed to “burn” if carried too long or too close to the body, a warning repeated across Balkan folk medicine.

+To learn how to use rue properly to protect your home, get the **[Folk Guide to Household Boundary Defense](/visionary-trance-plants-balkan-magic/)**.

 ---